Lech-Mumford constant and stability of local rings: Definition and basic properties

 We start by introducing the key concept of this paper. \begin{definition} Let $(R, \mf m)$ be a local ring of dimension $d$.
 We call the quantity

 the {\it Lech--Mumford constant} of $R$. \end{definition}

 \begin{remark} In \cite{Mumford}, $\lm(R)$ is called the $0$th {\it flat multiplicity} of $R$ and is denoted by $\eh_0(R)$.
 Furthermore, $\lm(R[[T_1,\dots,T_n]])$ is called the $n$th flat multiplicity of $R$ and is denoted by $\eh_n(R)$.
-We decided not to follow Mumford's notation because $\eh_i$ is widely used in commutative algebra to denote the $i$th Hilbert coefficient. \end{remark}
+We decided not to follow Mumford's notation because $\eh_i$ is widely used in commutative algebra for the $i$th Hilbert coefficient. \end{remark}

 We collect some basic properties of $\lm(R)$.

 \begin{proposition} Let $(R,\m)$ be a local ring.
 Then we have the following: \begin{enumerate} \item the supremum in the definition of $\lm(R)$ can be restricted to integrally closed ideals; \item $\lm(R)=\lm(\widehat{R})$; \item $\eh(R)\geq \lm(R)\geq \eh(R)/\eh(\red{R})$, in particular $\lm(R)\geq 1$; \item $\lm(R)=\eh(R)$ if $\dim(R)\leq 1$; \item if $S$ is a quotient of $R$ such that $\dim(S) = \dim(R)$, then $\lm(S) \leq \lm(R)$; \item if $\unm{R}$ is the unmixed part of $R$,\footnote{Recall that $\unm{R}=R/j(R)$ where $j(R)$ is the largest $R$-submodule of $R$ such that $\dim(j(R))<\dim(R)$, see \cite{HochsterHunekeIndecomposable}.} then $\lm(R)=\lm(\unm{R})$. \end{enumerate} \end{proposition} \begin{proof} First of all, (\ref{part restrict to integrally closed}) is obvious: replacing $I$ by its integral closure will keep the multiplicity and will not increase the colength.
 Second, there is a one-to-one correspondence between (integrally closed) $\m$-primary ideals of $R$ and $\widehat{R}$ \cite[Lemma 9.1.1]{SwansonHuneke}, and multiplicity and colength are preserved by passing to completion, (\ref{part restrict to complete}) follows.